gregogolla/investrak-iicdocs/admin-modules/app-settings.md

 1. `Currency` - The currency symbol that will appear next to cash amounts.

+1. `Company Logo` - The logo image that will be displayed on the site and emails sent.
+This is restricted to image files of type `PNG`.

 ## Expected Monthly Contributions

 !> **Caution** It is important that the administrator accurately records all `Expected Monthly Contribution` date ranges with no overlaps or gaps so that arrears and dues can be calculated correctly.